Light up Somerset 2022!

 Patrick J. Stefano, Pennsylvania State Senator from 32nd District

-Senator Pat Stefano highlights community engagement and legislative action in recent posts
+Senator Pat Stefano addresses scams, school staff recognition and water safety in recent posts